The Hall of Antiquities at Charlottenborg Palace, Copenhagen: Background

 Produced in 1830, Hall of Antiquities was painted by Adam August Müller while the young artist was under the tutelage of Christoffer Wilhelm Eckersberg.
 A prominent artist of the Danish Golden Age, Eckersberg encouraged his young student to produce paintings in his own style; with the support of his influential tutor, Müller was able to paint in the style of History painting—an uncommon genre among Danish painters of the time.

 At the time of Müller's rendering of Hall of Antiquities, the most extensive collection of antiquities in Denmark was located in Charlottenborg Palace.
 The palace was also the seat of the Royal Danish Academy of Fine Art, and as such was attached great cultural importance in Denmark.

 Painting

 Müller's work depicts three chambers in Charlottenborg Palace's hall of antiquities.
-Several Hellenic sculptures can be see, as can the relief Hector’s Body Surrounded by His Mourning Family, by the contemporaneous Herman Wilhelm Bissen.
+Several Hellenic sculptures can be seen, as can the relief Hector's Body Surrounded by His Mourning Family, by the contemporaneous Herman Wilhelm Bissen.
 A single young man (a custodian) can be seen, dressed in the red frock uniform of the palace.